JBarker90/ansible_tutorial/docs/ansible-first_playbook.md

 ```

-### 2. Then added a simple line to playbook to update apt cache before installing
+### 2. Then we can add a simple line to the playbook to update apt cache before installing the package.

 ```
 ---